psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 All thei faid fone anon,
 Thei faw nevir fo godli a mon,
 Ne fo light, ne fo glad,
-Ne non that fo ryche atire had :
+Ne non that fo ryche atire had:
 There was none that fat nor yede %
 But thei had merveille of his dede \
 And feyd, he was no lytell fyre